aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/ruby/ruby-programmers-guide/programming-with-documents-in-ruby/working-with-fields-in-ruby/remove-field-in-ruby/_index.md

 ﻿---
-title: Remove Field in Ruby
+title: Remove Field in Ruby – Aspose.Words for Java
+articleTitle: Remove Field in Ruby
+linktitle: Remove Field in Ruby
 description: "Ruby: remove a Field from MS Word Document using Aspose.Words for Java."
 type: docs
 weight: 20